BoProc/CKAD-exercises/e.observability.md

 </p>
 </details>

-### Create an nginx pod (that includes port 80) with an HTTP readinessProbe on path '/' on port 80.
+### Create an nginx pod with an HTTP readinessProbe on path '/' on port 80.
 Again, run it, check the readinessProbe, delete it.

 <details><summary>show</summary>
 <p>